DaveWM/dave-martin-blog/content/posts/kafka-streams-the-clojure-way.md

  ```

-We’ll need to apply a transducer to the `humble-donation-made`, then use the Kafka Streams `merge` function to merge it with the `purchase-made` stream.
+We’ll need to create a `KStream` from the `humble-donation-made` topic, apply a transducer to it, then use Jackdaw's `merge` function to merge it with the `KStream` from our previous topology.
 Let's start with the transducer for the `humble-donation-made` topic:
 ```
 (def humble-donation-made-transducer
   (comp
-    (filter (fn [[_ donation]]
+    ;; Again, each step takes a [key value] tuple (filter (fn [[_ donation]]
               (<= 10000 (:donation-amount-cents donation))))
     (map (fn [[key donation]]
            [key {:user-id (:user-id donation)
                  :amount (int (/ (:donation-amount-cents donation) 100))}]))))
 ```

 Now for the topology itself, this is what the code looks like: